-When you query the conceptual model, the Entity Framework returns the data as objects that are instances of entity types.
+When you query the EDM, Object Services returns the data as objects that are instances of entity types.
 These objects can be bound directly to controls, and this binding supports updates.
 This means that changes to data in a control, such as a row in a DataGridView, automatically get saved to the database when the SaveChanges method is called.

-For more information, see Binding Objects to Controls.
+For more information, see Binding Objects to Controls (Entity Framework).

 - ASP.NET data source controls.